Arman-Espiar/SeleniumExtensionMethods/README.md

 # SeleniumExtensionMethods

-Some practical Extension methods for Selenium Library.
+Some extension methods for writing less code without throwing an exception for Selenium Library.

 ## Usage